TachooDa/Customer-Segmentation-Analysis/readme.md

 - **Who are the 3-5% that DO return ?**
 - **What makes them different from the 95% who churn ?**
-- **Are these returning customers profitable enough to justify retention investment ?**
+- **Are these returning customers generate revenue enough to justify retention investment ?**
 - **Should we focus on acquiring better customers or retaining existing ones ?**

 ---